The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Cosmological Modelling of the DESI One-Percent Survey

-Figure \ref{fig:all-ndens} shows a comparison between the comoving number density of the DESI One-Percent Survey (points) and the mean comoving number density of the high-fidelity \textsc{Uchuu} One-Percent lightcones (solid lines) constructed for each of the four tracer samples.
-Overall, the agreement between \textsc{Uchuu} and DESI is good, with the differences in the number density being within the error bars for all four tracers.
+Figure \ref{fig:all-ndens} shows a comparison between the comoving number density of the DESI One-Percent Survey (points) and the mean comoving number density of the \textsc{Uchuu} One-Percent mock lightcones (solid lines) constructed for each of the four tracer samples.
+Overall, the agreement between \textsc{Uchuu} and DESI is good, with the differences in the number density being within the error bars for the dark time tracers and with the difference from BGS being explained by the redshift dependence of the GAMA-derived E-corrections not being consistent with the DESI data as described in Section~\ref{sec:clus_bymass}.

 In Figure \ref{fig:bgs_magnitude_vs_redshift}, the top panel displays the distribution of $r$-band absolute magnitude for the BGS sample in the DESI One-Percent Survey (hexagonal bins) and one of the \textsc{Uchuu}-BGS lightcones (contours).
 The same colour-dependent $k$-correction has been applied to the galaxies in the data and mock \citep[see][]{Smith17}, as well as the same E-correction, $E(z) = Q_0 (z-z_0)$, where $Q_0=0.97$ and $z_0=0.1$.
-Figure \ref{fig:lrg_stellarmass} shows the stellar mass function for LRGs in the data and \textsc{Uchuu} One-Percent lightcones for several redshift bins.
-The \textsc{Uchuu} lightcones account for the incompleteness in the stellar mass function by randomly downsampling galaxies from the complete SMF adopted from \citet{RodriguezTorres16}, represented by a dashed line.
-The stellar mass function is observed to vary with redshift.
-This trend can also be seen in the bottom panel of Figure \ref{fig:bgs_magnitude_vs_redshift}, where the logarithm of the stellar mass versus redshift is plotted for the DESI One-Percent LRG sample.
-The completeness of the SMF measured in each redshift bin is studied in Section \ref{sec:results-clustering}.
+The bottom panel of Figure \ref{fig:bgs_magnitude_vs_redshift} shows the logarithm of stellar mass versus redshift for the DESI One-Percent LRG sample (hexagonal bins) and for the \textsc{Uchuu}-LRG lightcones (contours).
+This figure illustrates how the stellar mass distribution varies with redshift.
+This trend is also evident in Figure \ref{fig:lrg_stellarmass}, which presents the stellar mass function (SMF) for LRGs in the data and \textsc{Uchuu} One-Percent lightcones across several redshift bins.
+We account for incompleteness at the low-mass end of the stellar mass function in the \textsc{Uchuu}-LRG lightcones by randomly downsampling galaxies from the complete SMF adopted from \citet{RodriguezTorres16} (represented by a dashed line in Figure \ref{fig:lrg_stellarmass}).
+The completeness of the SMF measured in each redshift bin is further analyzed in Section~\ref{sec:results-clustering}.
 Both the luminosity and stellar mass included in our \textsc{Uchuu} galaxy catalogues allow us to study the dependence of the two-point correlation function on these properties for BGS and LRG in the DESI One-Percent survey.